 TOEFL or IELTS scores are considered valid if taken within two years from the application deadline.

-The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree from an institution in which English is the primary language of instruction.
+The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 The TOEFL/IELTS requirement will automatically be waived for an applicant who submits evidence of these circumstances.